JenningsYeUT/EC-Benchmark-2---CSE370/README.md

 The modeling parameters are important to the accurate prediction of extreme values.
 Different thresholds within the PoT method, as well as different declustering methods produce greatly different confidence intervals for these predictions.
 These parameters are all independent of the dataset, and should be chosen carefully.

 ## References and Future work
 Guidelines for this problem can be found at the original [ec-benchmark-2 repository](https://github.com/ec-benchmark-organizers/ec-benchmark-2).
-Note that all of these plots are for the Site 1 data provided in the problem, and models have not been compared for the other test sites.
+All results shown here are for the Site 1 data provided in the problem, and models have not been compared for the other test sites.
 Additionally,  external resources on proper threshold selection and filtering for PoT modeling exist and may be of interest for future work.